 How can I find a childcare provider offering the extended entitlement?

-You can find details of Ofsted registered childcare providers who are planning to offer the extra hours in our Childcare Finder.
+You can find details of Ofsted registered childcare providers who offer the extra hours in our Childcare Finder.
 Just search for childcare in your local area and then filter by 'Registered to provide up to 30 hours funded Early Education for 3 and 4 year olds'.

 If your chosen childcare provider is not on the list it may be worth speaking to them to see if they are considering offering the extra hours as not all childcare providers have notified us yet of their decision.
 However, childcare providers have a choice whether to offer the hours and some may not be able to offer the full 30 hours.